Elbow Dysplasia in Dogs

 • Prognosis is good for reducing elbow pain and improving quality of life, however, ED is a progressive condition and long term prognosis varies depending on severity, age of onset, and adherence to ongoing management protocols

-A Closer Look: What is Elbow Dysplasia in Dogs?
+A closer look: Elbow Dysplasia in Dogs

 ED often impacts both sides of the body (bilateral) which often makes lameness less obvious.
 Dogs with bilateral ED are more likely to present with a subtle shifting of weight between the forelimbs and reluctance to jump or climb down from a height.
-Diagnosis is most common between 5-18 months old
+Diagnosis is most common between 5-18 months old.

-Risk Factors
+Risk factors

 ED is commonly seen in young large breed dogs.
 It is a degenerative condition where symptoms are mild and intermittent in the early stages, but progress over time and significantly impact quality of life.
 While ED is not a fatal condition, some cases result in euthanasia once pain can no longer be managed effectively.
 Cases of forelimb lameness should be presented for veterinary assessment.

-Possible Causes
+Possible causes

 ED results from a combination of genetic inheritance which predisposes to the disease, and environmental factors such as obesity, diet, and exercise, which determine the speed and severity of onset.

-Main Symptoms
+Main symptoms

-Testing and Diagnosis
+Testing and diagnosis

 Investigation of ED includes: